 8. Etihad Stadium

 Home ground of the Manchester City Football Club, this is one of the largest football stadiums in the United Kingdom with a capacity of 55,097 spectators.
 Watching a game here is every football lover’s dream.
-But even if you can’t get the opportunity to watch a game, you can enjoy a 70-minute tour that takes you through the entire stadium right from the entrance tunnel to the media conference room.
-The tours are operational during each day of the week.
+But even if you can’t get the opportunity to watch a game, you can enjoy a 70-minute tour, operational during each day of the week, that takes you through the entire stadium right from the entrance tunnel to the media conference room.
+If you want to take a tour, it is one of the best places to visit in Manchester in winter.

 Address: Ashton New Rd, Manchester M11 3FF, UK.